The Boehringer Ingelheim group, which was founded in 1885, is today one of the world’s 20 largest pharmaceutical companies.

 We started by spending many a lunchtime watching – mainly observing people, processes and the servery’s performance.
 It wasn’t good for our waistlines but was great for gaining the in-depth insight we needed to make the changes the facility badly needed.

-We wanted to create a space that had a more ‘café’ culture’ feel, taking influences from French patisseries.
-We achieved this by blending rustic timbers with crisp white finishes, all complimented by a strong accent colour.
-We created features throughout the space using fruit crates for displays, pendant lighting to soften the salad island counter, which was influenced by a farmhouse table.
+We wanted to create a space that was less staff cafeteria and more ‘café’ culture’ in feel, taking influences from French patisseries.
+We achieved this by blending rustic timbers with crisp white finishes, all complemented by a strong accent colour.

-We commissioned an artist to bring the space to life with graphics, which included the company timeline infographic, which can be updated for future milestones.
+An artist was even commissioned to bring the space to life with graphics.
+These included a company timeline which can easily be updated with future milestones.

-Alongside the servery refurbishment, we also replaced the main kitchen flooring with a new resin floor.
-This part of the project involved the complete decommission of the kitchen equipment, along with a full deep clean, replacing the lighting and ceiling, and the recommission of the equipment in time for the new servery launch date.
+Alongside the servery’s refurbishment, we also replaced the main kitchen floor with a new resin option.
+This involved the complete decommission of the kitchen equipment, along with a full deep clean.
+It also necessitated replacing the lighting and ceiling, and then re-commissioning everything in time for the new servery’s launch date.

 It wasn’t easy to keep the work we were doing under wraps, to enable the client to have a ‘big reveal’ when the servery opened up for the first customers, post-refurbishment.
 But we did.